LHNCBC/ucum-lhc/README.md

 motivation for including the ucum-lhc code is to have those capabilities for units of measure on your system.
 To access capabilities, require the package and create a UcumLhcUtils object that contains those functions (as described below).
-Starting in the @lhncbc/ucum-lhc directory:
+Starting in the installed directory (../node_modules/@lhncbc/ucum-lhc for an npm install; ../bower_components/ucum-lhc for a bower install):

     var ucum = require(./dist/ucum-lhc");
     var utils = ucum.UcumLhcUtils.getInstance();